dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    /*[Barcode Reader] No license found.*/ DSErrorDBRLicenseNotFound               = -30063, /** -40000~-49999: DLR error code */
+   /** Character Model file is not found. */ DSErrorCharacterModelFileNotFound       = -40100,
    /** There is a conflict in the layout of TextLineGroup. */ DSErrorTextLineGroupLayoutConflict      = -40101, /** There is a conflict in the regex of TextLineGroup. */